dreamcatcher-tech/network/Inbox/2024-11-01 1059 can multiple branches share a single commit.md

 Pooling still required as all the individual executors report back their results and transmissions.

 There can be multiple control branches per repo.

+Key is that we get given the hash of the whole process tree each time, which can be used as a reference to ensure repeatability.